hmartelb/Pix2Pix-Timbre-Transfer/README.md

 ### Diversity of instruments

 As mentioned in the section [Dataset](#dataset), the single notes contained in the NSynth Dataset were used to synthesize the audios.
-In particular, the entire training has been performed using the preset 0 of each instrument pair.
-However, it may be interesting to experiment with other presets.
+In particular, the entire training has been performed using the note quality 0 (bright) of each instrument pair.
+However, it may be interesting to experiment with other note qualities.

 Another way could be to create a custom dataset with the same structure as NSynth using a SoundFont synthesizer for each new instrument (.sf, .sf2 files).